-On July 8, 2011, the Company entered into a \$900.0 million, 5-year, senior, secured revolving credit facility (the "2011 Senior Credit Facility").
-On January 20, 2012, the Company entered into an amendment to the 2011 Senior Credit Facility that provided for an incremental term loan facility in the aggregate principal amount of \$150.0 million.
-On September 25, 2013, the Company entered into a \$1,000.0 million, 5-year, senior revolving credit facility (the "2013 Senior Credit Facility") and terminated the 2011 Senior Credit Facility, including the term loan, which was originally set to mature on July 8, 2016.
-As of December 31, 2013, the amount utilized under the 2013 Senior Credit Facility including the term loan was \$458.5 million resulting in a total of \$541.5 million available under the 2013 Senior Credit Facility.
-The amount utilized included \$364.0 million of borrowings, \$46.8 million of standby letters of credit guaranteeing the Company's industrial revenue bonds and \$47.7 million of standby letters of credit related to various insurance contracts and foreign vendor commitments.
-In addition, on December 19, 2012, the Company entered into a three-year on-balance sheet U.S. trade accounts receivable securitization agreement (the "Securitization Facility") that allows the Company to borrow up to \$300 million based on available accounts receivable and is secured by the Company's U.S. trade accounts receivable.
-At December 31, 2013, the amount utilized under the Securitization Facility was \$300.0 million.
+On September 25, 2013, the Company entered into a \$1,000.0 million, 5-year, senior revolving credit facility (the "2013 Senior Credit Facility").
+As of December 31, 2014, the amount utilized under the 2013 Senior Credit Facility, including the commercial paper issuance, was \$534.6 million resulting in a total of \$465.4 million available.
+The amount utilized included\$301.6 million of commercial paper issued, \$195.7 million of direct borrowings, and \$37.4 million of standby letters of credit related to various insurance contracts and foreign vendor commitments.
+In addition, on December 19, 2012, the Company entered into a three-year on-balance sheet U.S. trade accounts receivable securitization agreement (the "Securitization Facility") that after an amendment on September 11, 2014 allows the Company to borrow up to \$500 million based on available accounts receivable and is secured by the Company's U.S. trade accounts receivable.
+At December 31, 2014, the amount utilized under the Securitization Facility was \$500.0 million.